Zolkin1/MPU/README.md

 To use this library you will also need to clone the cross-platform support [library](https://github.com/simondlevy/CrossPlatformDataBus).

-The MPU6000 and 6500 communicate over the SPI buss.
+The MPU6000 and 6500 communicate over the SPI bus.
 The MPU6050 communicates over the I<sup>2</sup>C bus.
 The MPU9250 is a bit more complicated: in
 <i>master mode</i> you access both sensors (MPU6500 accelerometer/gyrometer, AK8963 magnetometer)
 at once, over the I<sup>2</sup>C or SPI bus.
 In <i>pass-through mode</i> you